Turning an app idea into a successful technology business that people use and pay for doesn’t have to be complicated.

 One of the strategies that can help you identify the core features in addition to the interviews and insights from the other stages is to build what your users consider a WOW feature(s).
 This feature must be core and essential to solving the problem uniquely and/or exceptionally well.
 In other words, a WOW feature cannot be a new way to navigate in between sections of the app, it must directly address the problem.

 The point is, if the introduced value proposition, whether it is through technological innovation or a unique process, is not helping the user solve the problem better than the competition, good to have features aren’t going to make a big difference.
 Therefore, it is wiser to start with only the core of the app idea.
 This core should WOW customers.

-Lastly, keep in mind that even though technological innovation has made life easier in many ways, it directly and indirectly negatively affected many other areas.
 The point is, more technology is not always the right answer.
 Founders nowadays can build successful startups by incorporating a human aspect in the solution delivery process while using technology as a facilitator via automation.

 However, when their users, mostly larger companies, need help making sense of their data, they are referred to a Price Intelligently, a subsidiary of ProfitWell, team member for a personalized service that can cost over six figures per year.
 ProfitWell built a multimillion-dollar startup executing on this business model.

 Fundraising and marketing are two business areas you can start even if you have no clue what app idea to build yet.
 Marketing for startups is not just ads and campaigns.
 There are many types of marketing channels and strategies that you can leverage at different points in the app idea launch process to help you attract, nurture and prepare your ideal buyers for product adoption.